ozzysp/DevGridOpenWeatherService/README.md

 Start here:

-To install this project you must follow the instructions below on your terminal:
+To install this project, you must follow the instructions below on your terminal:

 1. Clone the repository: